 Jennifer Peaslee

 Hunting season is about to begin across New York.
-It’s important for hunters to remember that all mammals, including white-tailed deer, are susceptible to rabies.
+Hunters should remember that all mammals, including white-tailed deer, are susceptible to rabies.
 Rabies can cause neurologic signs, which can include balance problems, aggressiveness, lack of fear, and incoordination.
 Rabies is a zoonotic disease, meaning that it can be transmitted from animals to people.
-Fortunately, all people handling the deer were wearing personal protective equipment (PPE) in the form of gloves.

 Remember to include disposable gloves in your hunting gear as you head into the field.
 Wear gloves when field dressing or butchering your harvest and be sure to discard the gloves in the trash.
 Wash your hands with soap and water when you are finished.
 Rabies virus can be transmitted through the animal’s saliva and blood into an open wound.
 Do not consume animals that appear abnormal.
 To report neurologic deer, please contact your DEC Regional Wildlife Office.
 For more info on rabies signs please visit the links below.